linagora/hublin/doc/REST_conference.md

     HTTP/1.1 204 No Content

-## PUT /conferences/{id}/attendees/{user_id}
+## PUT /api/conferences/{id}/members

-Add an attendee to the conference.
-The caller must be creator/administrator or attendee of the conference to perform this action.
+Add attendees to the conference.
+The caller must be attendee of the conference to perform this action.

 **Request Headers:**